 What started out as a daily fantasy monster, DraftKings has become one of the top sportsbooks in the U.S. through brand awareness, excellence around product and user experience, valuable offers and promotions and a strong loyalty program.

-New users can currently unlock a Bet $5, Get $200 signup bonus with DraftKings.
+New users can currently unlock a No-Sweat First Bet of up to $1,000 as a sign-up bonus with DraftKings.

 What our team says about DraftKings: “I think DraftKings does the best job in terms of player loyalty rewards.
 They’re good at giving you something each day that lines up with the sports calendar.
 Profit boosts that usually range between 50 and 100 on primetime NFL games, Sunday NFL, daily MLB action, and college football weekends has basically made it a must-play.”
 Read more from our real user app recommendations.